apache/datafusion/dev/release/README.md

 # review change log / edit issues and labels if needed, rerun until you are happy with the result
 git commit -a -m 'Create changelog for release'
 ```

-Note that when reviewing the change log, rather than editing the
-`CHANGELOG.md`, it is preferred to update the issues and their labels.

 You can add `invalid` or `development-process` label to exclude items from
 release notes.
 Add `datafusion`, `ballista` and `python` labels to group items